 When you use the link above to shop for one of the products, we receive a small commission from the sale, at no extra cost to you.
 This helps us keep this site going, and does not affect the price you would pay usually in any way whatsoever.

-The Garmin Foretrex 701 supports data sync and connection with a few different rangefinders that have the Applied Ballistics software integrated, including the Sig Sauer Kilo 3000 BDX, Sig Sauer Kilo 2400 BDX, the Vectronix Safran Terrapin-X and the Bushnell Nitro 1800 we have here.
+The Garmin Foretrex 701 supports data sync and connection with a few different rangefinders that have the Applied Ballistics software integrated, including the Sig Sauer Kilo 3000 BDX, Sig Sauer Kilo 2400 BDX, Sig Sauer Kilo 6K, Sig Sauer Kilo 10K the Vectronix Safran Terrapin-X and the Bushnell Nitro 1800 which has since been discontinued.

 Other Options